CIS565-Fall-2021/Project1-CUDA-Flocking/README.md

 ![graph3](/images/graph3.png)

-Changing the block size and the number of blocks doesn't affect framerate, since it mainly affects how threads are distributed to SMs and not much else.
+When the block size is really small like when it's 32 in the graph, there's a slight performance drop likely due to the fact that the number of threads in a block is too small to hide stalling caused by memory accesses.

 ### Performance Gain from Coherent Uniform Grid